pexlechris/pexlechris-adminer/readme.txt

  * In the case of single site WordPress installations, only Administrators have access in WP Adminer, because by default only administrator have the `manage_options` capability.
  * In the case of WordPress Multisite installations, only Super Admins have access in WP Adminer, because by default only Super Admins have the `manage_network_options` capability.
+ * In all cases, the `manage_wp_adminer` capability now (versions **4.3.0** and above) grants access to WP Adminer.
+You can assign this capability to a role via code or through the User Role Editor plugin.

  = How to allow other capabilities or roles to have access to WP Adminer? = Just use the filter `pexlechris_adminer_access_capabilities` and return the array of desired capabilities that you want to have access to WP Adminer.